-This accessory may require a software update in your F470.
-The version can be checked in the "Service info" menu 3.1.
-Visit nibeuplink.com and click on the "Software" tab to download the latest software to your installation.
+This function may require a software update in your F470.
+The version can be checked in the menu 3.1- "Service info".
+Visit myuplink.com and click on the "Software" tab to download the latest software to your installation.

 In systems with both underfloor heating and radiators, NIBE ECS 40/41 should be used for optimum operation.